bfactory-ai/zignal/README.md

   - blur
   - sharpen
   - views (called `sub_image` in dlib or `roi` in OpenCV.)
-- drawing functions
+- drawing and filling functions
   - lines
   - circles
   - polygons

 ## Examples

-I plan to add examples for most of the features of this library as simple HTML/JS + Wasm.
 One of the greatest things about dlib is the large amount of examples illustrating how to use many of that library features.
-They can be accessed from [here](https://bfactory-ai.github.io/zignal/examples/).
+I plan to showcase most of the features of this library as simple HTML/JS + Wasm examples, which can be accessed from [here](https://bfactory-ai.github.io/zignal/examples/).

 Currently, there are examples for:
 - [Color space conversions](https://bfactory-ai.github.io/zignal/examples/colorspace.html)